datalad-handbook/book/docs/usecases/encrypted_annex.rst

 Bob sets up his remote machine (web server) so that incoming data are saved in a DataLad dataset.
-On that machine, he also creates a RIA sibling for the dataset (accessible from the outside through ssh, and only to a few authorized users), and enables encryption for annexed contents.
+On that machine, he also creates a RIA sibling for the dataset (accessible from the outside through SSH, and only to a few authorized users), and enables encryption for annexed contents.
 He chooses a scheme in which the server only has the encryption key.
 Each new data file will be saved in the dataset,